Team

 $10k Equitech Ventures Grand Prize Winner

-Existing Barriers to Housing and Shelter Resources
+Existing Barriers to Housing Resources

 Existing online shelter e